 Whaling also sees potential for American hemp in the international market.
 “The world is waiting for America to build a hemp industry so they can emulate it and participate,” he said.

 Despite these investments and international opportunities, the hemp industry must also deal with how alien hemp is to American industry overall.
 Hemp is used around the world.
 It can be found in everything from cars, textiles, and homes in Europe.
 But American companies remain unfamiliar with the plant.
 Thus, they are unsure how to incorporate it into production.
 Whaling hoped this will change in the coming years.
 But for that to happen he believes there has to be government involvement.

 “In order to help build this industry and find investors and convince mainstream manufacturers to take hemp on, I think they’re looking for incentives,” Whaling said.

 On June 4th, the NHA endorsed the Growing Climate Solutions Act.
 Introduced by Senators Mike Braun (R-IL), Lindsey Graham (R-SC), Debbie Stabenow (D-MI), and Sheldon Whitehouse (D-RI), the bill would allow farmers to more easily participate in a carbon credit market.
 Due to the plant’s negative carbon footprint, it would be highly beneficial to hemp farmers.
 The NHA hopes that this will encourage both investors and farmers to take hemp on, along with similar bills.

 Whaling and the NHA also believe that government regulations will help, especially at the state level.
-Although New Jersey has issued regulations surrounding the growth of hemp for making CBD, it has not given any guidance on its cultivation for industrial purposes.
-Whaling suggests New Jersey looks into a permitting system for hemp farmers similar to the regulatory regime in New York where crops are grown for a specific industrial purpose.
+New Jersey has issued regulations surrounding the growth of hemp for making CBD.
+But it has not given any guidance on its cultivation for industrial purposes.
+Whaling suggests New Jersey looks into a permitting system for hemp farmers.
+It would be similar to the regulatory regime in New York where crops are grown for a specific industrial purpose.